revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Roll Initiative Phase

 Each player and enemy simultaneously **rolls initiative**.
 Players roll the largest dice corresponding to their actions (see Dynamic Initiative chart for dice).
-The lower the number the earlier the action.
+The lower the number, the earlier the action.

 ### Resolve Actions Phase